g-orgo/Django-CRUD-with-VUEJS/readme.md

 ## Endpoints

 You will use [methods()](https://v1.vuejs.org/guide/events.html) from vue to set endpoints for your CRUD (Create, read, update, delete) system.
-For this tutorial i will show only one of this endpoints and you'll know the way to create the other ones.
-In your vue instance add [data()](https://v3.vuejs.org/api/options-data.html#data) with an empty array and add `methods()` after it calling the data from server-side.
+For example i will how to create  one of this endpoints and you'll know the way to create a c*R*ud call.
+In your vue instance add [data()](https://v3.vuejs.org/api/options-data.html#data) with an empty array and add `methods()`, after it call the data from server-side via http request using `axios`.

 ```
 data: {